Armored Heart: L'Odeur de l'Amour

 He grinned at them, and with another warp, he was gone again.

-“Cocky bastard…” mumbled Seeker, as she turned around, and looked Lanri over.
-“Did the spell hurt?” she asked.
+“Cocky bastard…” Mumbled Seeker, as she turned around, and looked Lanri over.
+“Did the spell hurt?”
+She asked.

 “What?
-The… venez thing?” asked Lanri.
-“Of course not!” she blustered.
+The… venez thing?”
+Asked Lanri.
+“Of course not!”
+She blustered.
 It had stung a little when landing, but it obviously wasn’t an actual injury.
 “I’m sorry I gave your fib away,” she added.

 “Oh, don’t mind that,” Seeker assured her, as she pulled her sword from the door, and returned it to its nowhere sheath in her gauntlet.
 She cautiously put a hand on the door’s latch, and pushed it open a crack.
 Between Seeker, and the door, she could just barely make out one of her boots, on the floor outside.
 The Heartwarden opened the door a bit further, and gathered the clothes up in a bundle, before closing the door again.